KSSM

-KSSM (103.1 MHz, "103.1 Kiss-FM") is a commercial FM radio station licensed to Copperas Cove, Texas, and serving the Killeen-Texas radio market.
+KSSM (103.1 FM, "My Kiss 103.1") is a commercial radio station licensed to Copperas Cove, Texas, and serving the Killeen-Temple radio market.
 The station is owned and operated by Townsquare Media and airs an urban adult contemporary radio format.
 The station's studios are located in Temple, and its transmitter is located southwest of Copperas Cove.

 History

 KOOV

 KOOV went on the air in early November 1977 following the frequency's allocation to the area in the mid-1970s.
 The station was owned by local businessman Ted Connell and radio personality Gaylon Christie.
 Christie was a local musician in Central Texas and was well known from his days at KTON-AM/FM in Belton, where he was general manager.
 Initially broadcasting from a studio in the Cove State Bank Building on Main Street in Copperas Cove, KOOV was known as "Cove Radio", billing itself as the "only station that really cares about Copperas Cove".
 Within a few years, the station developed more of a regional appeal, serving the Killeen/Fort Hood area.

 For much of its early years, KOOV was programmed with a personality-driven country music format.
 Sales were good, and the station managed good ratings with a very high spot load.
 KOOV was a local full service station with news, weather, local sports, many local "remotes", and a tightly controlled playlist of country music hits of the day.

 KOOV was always challenged by a poor signal in the hills of Central Texas because of its Class A status due to other nearby stations on the same or nearby frequencies.
 The original power was 3,000 watts, but lowered to 980 watts as the station's antenna was raised from 300 feet to 500 feet atop Hogg Mountain.
 In the early 1990s, the station finally was upgraded to Class C3, increasing its effective radiated power to 8,600 watts from a new self-supporting tower on the far west side of Copperas Cove near the Lampasas/Coryell County line.
 The upgrade gave KOOV solid signal over the fast-growing region from Lampasas on the west to Temple on the east.